gracewylu/educhat/README.md

 This is a project for SIUE eHacks

-Developers: Michael Rhodes, Erik Verduin, Subrith Aireddy, Ichi Lee, Grace Lu
+Developers: Michael Rhodes, Erik Verduin, Suprith Aireddy, Ichi Lee, Grace Lu